hodak/hdk-media-uploader/README.md

   ```

 ### Different path
 If you don't want to use `/lib/hdk-media-uploader/` path, you're in luck.
-You can paste it whenever you want and use this one-line setup before creating instance:
+You can paste it wherever you want and use this one-line setup before creating instance:

 ```
 HdkMediaUploader :: set_directory_url( 'your-url-for-this-repo' )